kubernetes/test-infra/prow/getting_started_deploy.md

 One can use a Kubernetes [`kubeconfig`](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file (i.e. `Config` object) to instruct Prow components to use the *build* cluster(s).
 All contexts in `kubeconfig` are used as *build* clusters and the [`InClusterConfig`](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod) (or `current-context`) is the *default*.

+NOTE: See the [`create-build-cluster.sh` script](create-build-cluster.sh) to help you quickly create and register a GKE cluster as a build cluster for a Prow instance.
+Continue reading for information about registering a build cluster by hand.

 Create a secret containing a `kubeconfig` like this:

 ```yaml